Union City High School (New Jersey)

-Union City High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Union City, in Hudson County, New Jersey, United States, operating as part of the Union City Board of Education.
+Union City High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Union City, in Hudson County, in the U.S. state of New Jersey, operating as part of the Union City Board of Education.
 The four-story school is located between Kennedy Boulevard and Summit Avenue, from 24th to 26th Street, with additional facilities a block south on Kerrigan Avenue.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools through July 2023.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools through July 2030.

-As of the 2021–22 school year, the school had an enrollment of 2,958 students and 181.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.3:1.
-There were 2,108 students (71.3% of enrollment) eligible for free lunch and 281 (9.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 3,089 students and 181.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 17.1:1.
+There were 2,010 students (65.1% of enrollment) eligible for free lunch and 356 (11.5% of students) eligible for reduced-cost lunch.
+Based on 2021-22 data from the New Jersey Department of Education, it was the second-largest high school in the state (behind Passaic County Technical Institute) and one of 29 schools with more than 2,000 students.

 The school administratively formed in 2008, with athletic teams combined, but for the first year the students were still at their former buildings.
 Its current building opened in September 2009, at that time merging the student bodies of the city's prior two high schools, Union Hill High School and Emerson High School, and marking the first high school opened in the city in 90 years.
 The school, which was built on the site of the former Roosevelt Stadium, cost $180 million, covers 4.5 acres and includes a rooftop football field.
 The school's colors are navy blue and silver.